mattrussi/gitlab-com-runbooks/howto/k8s-gitlab-operations.md

 time, the application will not be upgraded, but the master branch of the repo will contain the desired state that was not achievable.
 One MUST address this immediately.
-If there's a failure to deploy, perform a revert of the commit immediately to ensure the master branch better represents what is in production.
+If there's a failure to deploy, perform a revert of the commit immediately to ensure the master branch represents what is in production.
 Once the revert commit is in place, proceed to perform the necessary investigation to continue towards the desired state.